As amended through January 21, 2017

 Each Standing committee shall consist of five Directors, plus one Vice President or one Vice Director.
 Additionally, the Treasurer shall serve as a member of the Administration and Finance Committee.
 Appointment shall be made by the President at the Annual Meeting and shall be for a term of one year.
 The President shall designate the chairman of each committee.
 No elected member of the Executive Committee may serve on a Standing Committee.
 Standing committees shall make written reports at least 30 days prior to each regular meeting of the Board of Directors.
 Standing committees may originate studies in their fields and may generate recommendations to the Board on their own initiative.

 38. The Administration and Finance Committee shall:

-- Annually review and report to the Board of Directors the compensation packages of the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, the Chief Development Officer, and the Chief Technology Officer.
+- Annually review and report to the Board of Directors the compensation packages of the Chief Executive Officer, and the Chief Financial Officer.

 - Review and recommend all changes to the ARRL membership dues structure to the Board of Directors.
 All changes shall be listed in the annual operating budget.

 - Annually review the operating budget prepared by the Chief Financial Officer and Chief Executive Officer

 - Once approved, forward the annual operating budget to the Board for ratification